terramate-io/terramate-docs/cli/on-boarding/terragrunt.md

 All Terramate features are now available for your team, giving you the best of both worlds.
 Some of the key benefits include:

-- **Change Detection:** Reduce run times of Terragrunt commands by leveraging Terramate Change Detection.
-- **Flexible Command Execution:** Execute any command within stacks imported from Terragrunt configurations.
-- **CI/CD Integration:** Run Terragrunt in any CI/CD pipeline following Terramate Automation Blueprints and examples.
-- **Advanced Code Generation:** Use Terramate’s advanced Code Generation and Globals to share data more easily.
+- **Orchestration with Change Detection:** run commands such as `terragrunt plan` and `terragrunt apply` in changed Terragrunt modules only, reducing run-times and blast radius and enabling parallelism.
+- **GitOps automation workflows in GitHub Actions:** (or any other CI/CD) to automate Terragrunt with plan previews in Pull Requests in your CI/CD without requiring any additional tooling such as Atlantis.
+- **Drift detection and reconciliation:** to keep your Terragrunt modules drift-free with scheduled workflows in GitHub actions.
+- **Enhanced Monitoring:** Benefit from drift detection in all stacks, pull request previews for actual changes, notifications on deployment failures or new drifts, and advanced collaboration with alert routing.
 - **Dual Workflow Support:** Operate Terragrunt and plain Terraform side-by-side.
-- **Cloud Synchronization:** Synchronize deployments, drift runs, and previews to Terramate Cloud to gain visibility into the health of all Terragrunt modules across multiple repositories.
-- **Enhanced Monitoring:** Benefit from drift detection in all stacks, pull request previews for actual changes, notifications on deployment failures or new drifts, and advanced collaboration with alert routing.

 ## 4: Configure Change Detection Options